How Much Can a Home Battery Save?

 More savings with solar

 If you have solar panels, savings increase further.
-Instead of exporting surplus solar electricity to the grid at 4-5p/kWh, your battery stores it for evening use – effectively valued at 29p/kWh.
-A typical 4kWp solar array combined with a 10kWh battery can save £1,000-1,200 per year.
+Instead of exporting surplus solar electricity to the grid at 4-5p/kWh, your battery stores it for evening use, effectively valued at ~33p/kWh.
+A typical 4kWp solar array combined with an 11.5kWh battery can save £1,000-1,200 per year.

 Want to see your exact numbers?
 Use our savings calculator to enter your tariff rates and battery size for a personalised estimate.